 What are the best counters for Zamazenta in Pokémon Go?

 If you're planning a Flying based offensive to make the most of Mega Pidgeot's Mega Boost, Moltres should definitely be in your team.
-This Flying and Fire type from Gen I is one of best Flying types in the game and it resists Fighting type moves as well.
+This Flying and Fire type from Gen I is one of best Flying types in the game and it resists Fighting, Fairy, and Steel type moves as well.
 Plus, Moltres has been available so many times, in so many ways, that most active players have a few already powered up.
 If you are bringing Moltres to this fight, you'll want Wing Attack and Sky Attack for its moves.